Ying Wa Girls' School: Class structure and curriculum

-Secondary One to Three offer a broad general curriculum with a good balance among languages, arts, science, cultural and practical subjects as well as religious education and physical education.
+Forms 1 to 3 offer a broad general curriculum ,with a good balance among languages, arts, science, cultural and practical subjects, as well as religious and physical education.

-In Secondary Four to Six (NSS curriculum), students can choose 3 electives from a range of 15 subjects besides the 4 core subjects: Chinese, English, Mathematics and Citizenship and Social Development.
+In Forms 4 to 6 (NSS curriculum), students can choose 3 electives from a range of 15 subjects, alongside the 4 core subjects of Chinese, English, Mathematics, and Citizenship and Social Development.

-Students will take the Hong Kong Diploma of Secondary Education Examination at the end of Secondary Six for admission to tertiary institutes through the Joint University Programmes Admission System (JUPAS).
+Students will take the Hong Kong Diploma of Secondary Education Examination at the end of Form 6 for admission to tertiary institutes through the Joint University Programmes Admission System (JUPAS).

 As an E.M.I.
-(English as the Medium of Instruction) school, Ying Wa adopts English as the teaching medium in most subjects with the aim of achieving biliteracy (Chinese and English) and trilingualism with the inclusion of Putonghua.
+(English as the Medium of Instruction) school, Ying Wa adopts English as the teaching language in most subjects, with the aim of achieving bilingualism (Chinese and English) and trilingualism with the inclusion of Putonghua.

-All subjects, except Chinese Language, Chinese Language and Culture, Chinese Literature, Chinese History, Religious Education, Physical Education and Putonghua, are taught in English.
+All subjects are taught in English, with the exception of Chinese Language, Chinese Language and Culture, Chinese Literature, Chinese History, Religious Education, Physical Education, and Putonghua.

 Lessons are arranged on a 5-day week basis.
-Toastmaster Leadership Training Programmes, Oral English Classes, Public Speaking Classes and Instrument Classes are offered after school and on Saturdays.
+Toastmaster Leadership Training Programmes, Oral English Classes, Public Speaking Classes, and Musical Instrument Classes are offered after school and on Saturdays.